avisper/EasyCompoundButtonGroup/README.md

 :vertical_traffic_light: EasyCoumpoundButtonGroup provide solution for CompoundButtons in group, and behave like a RadioGroup.

+* [MixedCompoundButtonGroup] - MixedCompoundButtonGroup is a ConstraintLayout with kinds of CompoundButton
+* [MultiRowsRadioGroup] -  MultiRowsRadioGroup is a RadioGroups container with different columns or rows

 ### Installing - Gradle setup

 build.gradle (Project)